-- 1 Log on to the Agent Manager Console computer using an account that is a member of the OnePointOp ConfgAdms group.
-For more information about groups and permissions, see Section 1.3, "Understanding Requirements and Permissions," on page 16. - 2 Start the Agent Manager Console in the NetlQ Sentinel Agent Manager program group. - 3 In the Navigation pane, click Configuration. - 4 Select the appropriate configuration group in the Results window. - 5 On the Tasks menu, click Global Tasks > Launch Agent Administrator. - 6 In the Agent Administrator window, click the Managed Agents tab. - 7 In the right pane, click Manage Pending Actions. - 8 Clear the check boxes of approved agents you want to disapprove, and then click Next.
+- 1 Log on to the Agent Manager Console computer using an account that is a member of the OnePointOp ConfgAdms group. - 2 Start the Agent Manager Console in the NetIQ Sentinel Agent Manager program group. - 3 In the Navigation pane, click Configuration. - 4 Select the appropriate configuration group in the Results window. - 5 On the Tasks menu, click Global Tasks > Launch Agent Administrator. - 6 In the Agent Administrator window, click the Managed Agents tab. - 7 In the right pane, click Manage Pending Actions. - 8 Clear the check boxes of approved agents you want to disapprove, and then click Next.
 For more information about the fields on a window, click Help. - 9 Click No. - 10 Click Finish.